1. Home

 About HSBC HSBC Holdings plc.

 Established in 1865 in Hong Kong, London-based HSBC is one of the largest banks in the world, with assets of USD 3 trillion and over 40 million customers worldwide.
-It operates in more than 50 countries with more than 200,000 full-time staff.
-The United Kingdom and Hong Kong are its two largest markets.
+It operates in more than 50 countries with over 200,000 full-time staff.
+Hong Kong and the United Kingdom are its two largest markets.
 The bank offers retail, commercial and institutional banking, global banking and markets, wealth management, and private banking.

 About GE General Electric Company

 GE Aerospace is the global leader in designing, manufacturing, and servicing commercial aircraft turbine engines, along with partner Safran in their CFM joint venture.
 With its massive global installed base of nearly 80,000 commercial and military engines, GE Aerospace earns most of its profits on recurring service revenue of that equipment, which operates for decades.
-GE Aerospace is the remaining core business of the company formed in 1892 with historical ties to American inventor Thomas Edison; that company became a storied conglomerate with peak revenue of $130 billion in 2000 until GE spun off its appliance, finance, healthcare, and wind and power businesses between 2016 and 2024.
+GE Aerospace is the remaining core business of the company formed in 1892 with historical ties to American inventor Thomas Edison; General Electric became a storied conglomerate, with peak revenue of $130 billion in 2000, until it spun off its appliance, finance, healthcare, and wind and power businesses between 2016 and 2024.

 Share on Social Networks: